dominant-28/SyncTask-Cloud-Based-Task-Manager/README.md

 #### Notification System
 The Task Manager includes a real-time notification system to keep users informed about important updates.
 Users receive alerts for new task assignments, status changes, and comments, ensuring seamless collaboration and timely responses.

+#### Workflow Creation
+Integrated the Draw.io for creating the plans/workflows for the task management and exporting the created workflow as image and saving it to the assests of that perticular task.
 ## Technologies Used
 ### Frontend:
 - React (Vite)